aristanetworks/cloudvision/docs/data_model.md

 The `<timestamp>` is a Unix nanosecond value which indicates the creation time of the notification.

-The `<path>` is a string that designates the notification's position within a dataset.
+The `<path>` is an array of path elements that designates the notification's position within a dataset.
+A path element can be a string, number, or complex value.

 Each `<update>` is a named key-value pair: